 Leaders should take on the role of a mentor or coach to help employees succeed and navigate their way through tough times.
 As Osman-Rani said, “In general, we are three times as likely to succeed with a coach guiding us along.
 Create a safe space for your team to share issues and motivations.
 Identify problems, give feedback and solutions and set goals.”

-Use short sprints to get regular feedback on what’s working and what’s not, and remember that open communication is vital.
-In a situation like the COVID-19 pandemic, where employees are primarily working from home, and less likely to be engaged, taking on a mentorship role within your team can make a huge difference.
+Use short sprints to get regular feedback on what’s working and what’s not, and remember that open communication is key.
+In a situation like COVID-19, where employees are working from home, and less likely to be engaged, taking on a mentorship role within your team can make a huge difference.
 As a mentor, you can make regular check-ins, encourage the team and get to the root of any problems before they become too big to handle.

 2. Use stress (the good kind) to improve performance